jamesdbrock/purescript-parsing-replace/README.md

 * Regular expressions are only able to pattern-match [regular grammars](https://en.wikipedia.org/wiki/Chomsky_hierarchy#The_hierarchy).
-  Monadic parsers are able pattern-match context-free (or context-sensitive) grammars.
+  Monadic parsers are able pattern-match context-free (by recursion) or context-sensitive (by monad transformer) grammars.

 * The replacement expression for a traditional regular expression-based substitution command is usually just a string template in which